Ozempic can supercharge weight loss and even defy ageing – but can it save the NHS?

 Ozempic and Wegovy can supercharge weight loss and even defy ageing – but can they save the NHS?

-Analysis: It’s been heralded as the ‘fountain of youth’ that could cure heart problems and promotes rapid weight loss, but could Ozempic change all our lives and save the NHS, writes Rebecca Thomas
+Analysis: It’s been heralded as the ‘fountain of youth’ that could cure heart problems and promote rapid weight loss, but could Ozempic change all our lives, asks Rebecca Thomas

 Support truly